Best rental yields in Paris

 Unfurnished rental: the administration considers the rent received as property income.
 Two systems apply, the micro-financier system with a 30% deduction on the rent or the real system which allows many expenses to be deducted, unlike the micro-financier system.

-Furnished rental: the owner has the status of the non-professional furnished landlord (LMNP) and the taxation system applies in the category of industrial and commercial profits (BIC).
+Furnished rental: the owner has the status of a non-professional furnished landlord (LMNP) and the taxation system applies in the category of industrial and commercial profits (BIC).

 For short-term rentals, it is strongly advised to consult a tax adviser, as the system can be complex.